ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Evaluation

 \subsection{Verifying Soundness of DNN Certifiers}

 Using \cf's bounded automatic verification, for the first time, we can prove the over-approximation-based soundness of the popular DNN certifiers for arbitrary (but bounded) DNNs.
-We focus on the transformers where the verification problem is known to be decidable.
-Although, it is possible to express abstract transformers for activation functions like Sigmoid and Tanh in \cf, the verification of these abstract transformers may become undecidable~\cite{DBLP:journals/corr/abs-2305-06064}.
-In the future, this verification can be extended to handle these transformers using $\delta$-complete decision procedures~\cite{Gao2012CompleteDP}.
-The queries we currently verify fall under SMT of Nonlinear Real Arithmetic (NRA), which is decidable, with a doubly exponential runtime in the worst case~\cite{Khanh2012SMTFP}.

 In \cf, although verifying transformers for primitive operations directly implies the verification of arbitrary compositions, in some cases, transformers can be more precise if specified directly for composite operations.
 So, in Tables~\ref{table:primitivecertifiers} and ~\ref{table:complexcertifiers}, we evaluate transformers for primitive and composite separately and present the time taken to generate the query (Column G) and the time taken by the SMT solver to prove the query (Column V).
-The primitive operations - \relu, \cfkeywords{Max}, \cfkeywords{Min}, \cfkeywords{Add}, \cfkeywords{Mult} shown in Table~\ref{table:primitivecertifiers} can be verified in fractions of second for all existing certifiers.
+The primitive operations - \relu, \cfkeywords{Max}, \cfkeywords{Min}, \cfkeywords{Add} shown in Table~\ref{table:primitivecertifiers} can be verified in fractions of a second for all existing certifiers.
 Note that no bounds are assumed for the verification of primitive operations.
 For verification of composite operations - \affine and \maxpool - shown in Table~\ref{table:complexcertifiers}, the parameters, $n_{prev}$ (maximum number of neurons in a layer) and $n_{sym}$ (maximum length of a polyhedral or symbolic expression) are used during the graph expansion step and impact the verification times.
 For our experiments, we set $n_{sym} = n_{prev}$.
-Note that $n_{prev}$ is an upper bound for the maximum number of neurons in a single affine layer, without imposing any restriction on the total neuron count in the DNN.
-Therefore, the DNN can have an arbitrary number of affine layers, each with at most $n_{prev}$ neurons, thereby, allowing for an arbitrary total number of neurons.
+Note that $n_{prev}$ is an upper bound for the maximum number of neurons in a single affine layer, and does not impose any restriction on the total neuron count in the DNN.
+So, the DNN can have an arbitrary number of affine layers, each with at most $n_{prev}$ neurons, allowing for an arbitrary total number of neurons.